Green Zone (film): Plot

 On March 19, 2003, Iraqi Army General Mohammed Al-Rawi flees his residence amid the bombardment of Baghdad.
 Before leaving the compound he passes a notebook to his aide Seyyed, instructing him to warn his officers to get to their safehouses and wait for his signal.

 Four weeks later, US Army CBRN Chief Warrant Officer Roy Miller and his platoon check a warehouse for Iraqi weapons of mass destruction.
-To Miller's surprise, the warehouse has not been secured, with looters making their way in and out, as soldiers from the 101st Airborne Division are too limited in strength to do much.
-After a firefight with a sniper Miller finds that the warehouse is empty, the third consecutive time an official mission has led to a dead end.
+After a firefight with a sniper, Miller finds that the warehouse is empty, the third consecutive time an official mission has led to a dead end.
 Later, at a debriefing, Miller makes the point that the majority of the intel given to him is inaccurate and anonymous.
 High-ranking officials quickly dismiss his concerns.
-Afterwards CIA Agent Martin Brown tells him that the next place he is to search was inspected by a United Nations team two months prior and that it too has been confirmed empty.
+Afterwards, CIA Officer Martin Brown tells him that the next place he is to search was inspected by a United Nations team two months prior and that it, too, has been confirmed empty.

 Meanwhile, US Department of Defense official Clark Poundstone welcomes returning Iraqi exile politician Ahmed Zubaidi at the airport.
-There Poundstone is questioned by Wall Street Journal reporter Lawrie Dayne.
-She says she needs to speak directly to "Magellan" (based on real-life informant "Curveball"), but Poundstone brushes her off.
+Wall Street Journal reporter Lawrie Dayne questions Poundstone and needs to speak directly to "Magellan" (based on real-life informant "Curveball"), but Poundstone brushes her off.